 FIL Life funds are fully invested in funds managed by Fidelity companies and other fund managers and insurers.
 The investment performance has no direct impact on FIL Life's performance, other than through the small amount of seed capital that FIL Life places into new funds.
 Market risk exists on this capital as the units seeded are owned by the shareholders.
-Investment performance indirectly impacts the business through the effect it has on annual management charges (AMCs).
+Investment performance indirectly impacts the business through the effect it has on annual management charges ("AMCs").

 The Company does not actively invest surplus shareholder funds, holding them instead in cash or cash equivalents (liquidity funds).
 These cash and cash equivalents generate interest income which is recognised in the profit and loss account as earned.
-The income from these holdings in the reporting period was £590,000 (2015: £940,000).
+The income from these holdings in the reporting period was £78,000 (2016: £590,000), reflecting a reduction in interest-earning assets, as well as a fall in interest rates.
 There are no investments in securitisation.